faizaan1abd/mslearn-openai/Instructions/Labs/Standalone-lab2.md

 ## Task 4: Configure your application

 In this task, you will complete key parts of the application to enable it to use your Azure OpenAI resource.

+  >**Note**: Due to time constraints, please complete either the CSharp or Python subtask based on your preference.
+If time permits, feel free to explore the other one as well.

 ### Subtask 4.1: Configure the CSharp application